adjust/android_sdk/README.md

 - `assert` - disable errors as well

-Depending on whether or not you build your app for testing or for production you must adjust the `AdjustIoEnvironment` setting:
+Depending on whether or not you build your app for testing or for production you must adjust the `AdjustEnvironment` setting:

 - `sandbox` - for testing
 - `production` - before publishing